rhomobile/rhomobile-docs/eb/en/edge/api/videocapture.md

 ## Overview
-The VideoCapture Module captures video files from the default camera device.

-In order to use this API you must include reference to the following JavaScript file that is included with the Enterprise Browser installation:

-* elements.js

-> Note - this file either needs to be on the device in a relative folder from where your HTML page is, or it must be copied to your web server appropriately.
+captures video files from the default camera device.Only the foreground application is given access to capture video, when an application is sent to the background any capture that is in progress will be canceled and it will automatically relinquish control of the video hardware.
+When brought back to the foreground, an application previously using the video capture will have its previous configuration (eg. name etc.) reapplied to the plug-in automatically.
+Please note that any file transfer that is in progress continues even if the application is sent to the background.
+## Enabling the API
+There are two methods of enabling the VideoCapture API:

+* Include all ebapi modules or
+* Include only the API modules you need

+For either of these methods, you'll need to include files from the `/Enterprise Browser/JavaScript Files/Enterprise Browser` directory on the computer that you installed the Enterprise Browser.

+### Include all JS API modules
+To include all JS APIs, you must copy the ebapi-modules.js file to a location accessible by your app's files and include the JavaScript file in your app.
+For instance, to include the modules file in your index.html, with the file in the same directory as your index.html, you would add the following line to the <head> section of your index.html:

     :::html
+    <script type="text/javascript" charset="utf-8" src="ebapi-modules.js"></script>

+> Note: that the pathing for this file is relative to the current page.

+This will define the EB class within the page.
+Any page you need to use the modules will need to have the .js file included in this fashion.

+### Include only the modules you need
+To include single APIs, you must first include the `ebapi.js` in your HTML as well as the API file you want to use.
+For instance, to use the VideoCapture API, I would add the following code to my HTML file(s), assuming the API files have been copied to the same directory as the HTML.

+    :::html
+    <script type="text/javascript" charset="utf-8" src="ebapi.js"></script>
-    <script type="text/javascript" charset="utf-8" src="elements.js"></script>;
+    <script type="text/javascript" charset="utf-8" src="eb.videocapture.js"></script>

-### API Usage
-This API does not use the `EB` namespace.
-It is simply referenced using the API name:

-	:::javascript
-	videoCapture.duration = '60000';
-	videocapture.videoSaveEvent = "url('JavaScript:videoSaveHandler(%json);')";
-    videoCapture.start();

-## Events
-To handle events, you assign a string value to the event name that represents a function name or javascript statement to execute.

-### videoSaveEvent
-The videoSaveEvent is called when the captured video has been successfully transfered to the specified destination.
-This should be used in conjunction with the Start method.

-#### Callback Parameters

-* transferResult - Success or failure of transfer.
-When a capture is started with the HTTP protocol, the destination server message is returned.
-When it is called with the FTP protocol, either ‘OK: File Sent’, ‘OK: File Received’ or ‘ERROR’ is returned.

-#### Usage
-	:::javascript
-	videocapture.videoSaveEvent = "url('JavaScript:videoSaveHandler(%json);')";
-  	videocapture.start();

-	function videoSaveHandler(params){
-		alert('Status' + params['transferResult']);
-	}
+The ebapi.js file is necessary for all single API inclusions.

 ##Methods

 ### cancel()
 Stops capturing video and discards any captured video data.
 No file transfer takes place if the video capture is canceled.

->NOTE: This is not applicable for Android as the video capture window is full screen and provides a button to cancel the video capture.
+NOTE: This is not applicable for Android and iOS as the video capture window is full screen and provides a button to cancel the video capture.

-####Returns
-* Void

-####Platforms

-* Windows Mobile
-* Windows CE

-### start()
-Starts capturing video until either 'stop' is received, or 'duration' is reached.

->NOTE: On Android this method wouldn't immediately start recording and presents a preview window with controls (start, stop and cancel) for recording.

-####Returns
-* Void : The function specified in the videoSaveEvent will be called upon a successful transfer of the video to the specified destination.

-####Platforms

-* Android
-* Windows Mobile
-* Windows CE

-### stop()
-Stops capturing video and either saves the file locally, or transfers it to a remote server.

->NOTE: This is not applicable for Android as the video capture window is full screen and provides a button to stop the video capture.
-Please note that the file transfer happens as specified even if we don't call the stop method.
+####Parameters
+<ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>

 ####Returns
 Synchronous Return: